Nathan Munday reviews Waterfalls of Stars by Rosanne Alexander, a captivating account of a microcosm of life on the island of Skomer.

 She’s honest.
 Even the extensive use of adjectives is part of the honeymooned lexicon which makes this story real.
 She does not shy away from describing the frustrations which add to the colourful tapestry of marriage.
 There is much joy too and an Adam and Eve feel to the narrative; a man and a woman, isolation, a beautiful but dangerous habitat, and animals galore.
 My favourite has to be Wellington the goat who causes them to fall now and again!
 The animals are never over-anthropomorphised, but we do feel that we know and care for them.
 The book involves us and we are as hungry as they are when they run out of food.
 I was heart wrenchingly gutted when the precious pear pudding was ruined or when a bird flew in through the window, leaving shards of glass in the freshly cooked pies.

-The structure of the book was always going to be tricky.
+The structure of Waterfalls of Stars was always going to be tricky.
 How does one sum up ten years in three hundred pages?
 I was sceptical at the beginning but I was soon broken into the rhythms of the island.
 The structure becomes less important.
 These are, after all, the moments ‘between eye-blinks’ and memories should never be restricted by the chapters and divisions of mainland life which run with Filofax accuracy.

 By the end of the book, I was both ready and unready to leave Skomer.
 Maybe that’s what Adam and Eve felt as they left the confines of Eden?
 Anyhow, the reader should not rush through this experience.
 Stay in Skomer for a while, close your eyes, and breathe the fresh air of the Atlantic.